AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Methodology

-\paragraph{Purity-First Orthogonal Dataset Construction for Task-Model Alignment.} Rather than fine-grained annotations and heavy engineering, we use a simple dataset construction that foregrounds \emph{purity} and \emph{orthogonality}.
-We build two \emph{orthogonal} supervision sets so that semantic and pixel cues are \emph{disjoint} by construction. (i) The \emph{semantically-implausible} supervision set, used to fine-tune the VLM, pairs natural images with \emph{semantically inconsistent} synthetic images.\footnote{We sample semantically-implausible images from Echo-4o~\cite{ye2025echo}, an open-source collection of GPT-4o-conditioned surreal generations.} To prevent leakage of low-level signals, both real and synthetic images undergo identical randomized heavy post-processing, which deliberately perturbs pixel statistics while preserving semantics.
-We construct Direct Preference Optimization (DPO) supervision by prepending a fixed verdict prefix (\emph{``This is an AI-generated image.''}/\emph{``This is an authentic image.''}) and eliciting two responses per image, forming preferred-dispreferred pairs.
-We emphasize that this pipeline requires neither a VLM-as-Judge nor human raters, because semantic inconsistencies are salient and VLMs excel at spotting them, the risk of label hallucination is reduced. (ii) The \emph{pixel-artifact} supervision set, which comprises natural images and their VAE reconstructions, preserves semantics while altering pixel statistics.
-This yields matched pairs that remove semantic bias and isolate low-level discrepancies.
-By keeping both sets non-overlapping, the supervision remains \emph{complementary yet independent}, aligning each model with its strength.
+The dataset construction of AlignGemini emphasizes purity and orthogonality.
+As semantic inconsistencies are reliably captured by VLMs, the curation pipeline requires neither a VLM-as-judge nor human raters for label verification, mitigating label hallucination at its source.
+Accordingly, we construct two supervision sets in which semantic and pixel-artifact cues are disjoint by design. \textbf{(i) Semantical supervision set}.
+This set is used to fine-tune the VLM and consists of 5,000 real images from Unsplash~\cite{unsplash_data_2025} and 5,000 semantically implausible synthetic images from Echo-4o~\cite{ye2025echo}.\footnote{Echo-4o~\cite{ye2025echo} is an open-source collection of GPT-4o–conditioned surreal generations.} To prevent leakage of low-level cues, both real and synthetic images undergo online randomized heavy post-processing during training, including resolution downsampling, JPEG compression, noise injection, and upsampling to the original size.
+This process perturbs pixel statistics, especially the downsampling–upsampling operation disrupts neighborhood pixel relationship.
+For annotation, we adopt a Direct Preference Optimization (DPO) protocol by prepending a fixed verdict prefix (\emph{“This is an AI-generated image.”} / \emph{“This is an authentic image.”}) and eliciting paired responses from Qwen2.5-VL-72B~\cite{qwen25} to form preferred–dispreferred samples. \textbf{(ii) Pixel-artifact supervision set}.
+This set consists of natural images paired with their Stable Diffusion 2.1 VAE reconstructions, forming semantically matched pairs.
+This design removes semantic bias and isolates low-level discrepancies for pixel-artifact supervision.
+By keeping the two supervision sets orthogonal, AlignGemini allows each branch to specialize in its respective subtask, thereby improving the effectiveness of the integrated detector.
+Section~\ref{sec:experiment} verifies that such orthogonality is critical for achieving robust generalization.